 Craig Zirpolo is an award-winning photographer, videographer and journalist who joined COBE as a media specialist shortly after graduation from VCU’s Richard T. Robertson School of Media and Culture in 2015.

-Craig produces and hosts the Why Science? podcast in collaboration with National Institute for Alcohol Abuse and Alcoholism and the ALT Lab at VCU as well as writing blog posts, promoting and documenting events, running the COBE social media accounts and supporting COBE in all other media-related tasks.
+Craig produces and hosts the Why Science? podcast in collaboration with National Institute for Alcohol Abuse and Alcoholism and the ALT Lab at VCU as well as translating published research from VCU into blogs and other media, promoting and documenting research and events, managing the COBE website and social media accounts and supporting COBE in all other media-related tasks.

 Tenesha Coates Lewis is the Project Coordinator for Dr. Danielle Dick’s laboratory within the Department of Psychology.
 She joined the EDGE Lab in 2016 and is responsible for its overall scientific management and administration.